A tool call is denied by the auto mode classifier (only fires in auto mode, not on manual user denials)

 No

-Audit which instruction files are active
+Audit which instruction files are active, compliance tracking

 File system (workspace changes):